babench/rdbms/02-data-types/README.md

 ---
  - Surrogate key (system-generated key) - a unique identifier for the entity object in the database that has no relationship to the real-world meaning of the data held in a row
  - Natural key (business key) - is a type of unique key that is formed of attributes have a logical relationship to the attributes within that row
+ - Use BIGINT(64 bit) for surrogate primary identifier for production databases
+ - Use INT(32 bit) for surrogate primary identifier if you're only sure that it will be enough